-Companies that collect automated payments (think Dollar Shave Club, Netflix or your cable company) don’t have to think as much about sales and marketing.
+Companies that collect automated payments (think Dollar Shave Club, Netflix, or your cable company) don’t have to think as much about sales and marketing.
 They’re more focused on making current customers happy (maybe not the cable company).

 What Types of Membership Sites Can You Build?

 - A product membership, where digital or physical items are sent to members on a recurring basis or as a one-off situation.
 “Box of the month” clubs are popular examples of this type of membership.

 - A service-based membership program with members paying for a certain amount of services per month or year.
 An online or over the phone coaching program is a good example of this.

 - A fixed-term program where the customer pays for a short membership.
 For instance, a smoking cessation program might end after three months.